 meet the french muslim street artist fighting for coexistence

-In February 2015, a month after the Charlie Hebdo attacks, Combo the Culture Kidnapper, an acclaimed French street artist, tattooed the word "coexist" on a Parisian wall.
+In February 2015, a month after the Charlie Hebdo attacks, Combo the Culture Kidnapper -- an acclaimed French street artist -- tattooed the word "coexist" on a Parisian wall.
 The Muslim crescent formed the 'C'; the Star of David formed the 'X'; the Christian cross formed the 'T'.
 Its call for religious unity and peace provoked the opposite: in a savage attack by four young men, Combo was left beaten, bloodied, and with a dislocated shoulder.

-His subsequent exhibition at the prestigious Institut du Monde Arab in Paris, featured a diverse cross-section of his work, from Romantic tableaux depicting drowning migrants to cut-and-paste collages clashing stencilled Muslim youths with hashtags, news clippings, religious imagery and quotes from literary classics.
+His subsequent exhibition at the prestigious Institut du Monde Arab in Paris, featured a diverse cross-section of his work, from Romantic tableaux depicting drowning migrants to cut-and-paste collages clashing stencilled Muslim youths with hashtags, news clippings, religious imagery, and quotes from literary classics.
 In exploding the barriers between "high" and "low" culture, offering alternative narratives on real-world events, and exploring the composite nature national and individual identity, Combo forces art to become action.

 "We are all different," he explains, sipping mint tea in a crowded Parisian café, "but I think that's our common ground: it should be what unites us."
 Asked whether he thinks unity is best achieved by doing away with labels of identity, or by accepting and embracing the differences they denote, he opts for the latter.
 "It's a question of freedom," he says, "the freedom to be different."

-Yet identity has long been a vexed question across the world, from digital social justice movements to civil war in the Middle East, and France's political landscape becoming increasingly polarised along identity-informed lines.
-Identifying with Arab, French, Jewish, Christian and Muslim heritage, Combo has felt the rise of the Front National, the French fascist party, particularly acutely.
+Yet identity has long been a vexed question across the world, from digital social justice movements to civil war in the Middle East, and France's political landscape becoming increasingly polarized along identity-informed lines.
+Identifying with Arab, French, Jewish, Christian, and Muslim heritage, Combo has felt the rise of the Front National, the French fascist party, particularly acutely.
 Most worrying, he argues, is the way in which the new wave of nationalism has shifted old battles over nationality on to new grounds over race and religion.